Is fixed VoIP the right choice for your business?

 Ultimately, fixed VoIP phone numbers are a way to get a phone number that’s trustworthy enough for any business use case, with the improved call quality and reliability of an internet connection.

-Even though your VoIP phone may not connect to a traditional RJ11 phone jack (ethernet cables are more common), it will connect to the PSTN connection in the building at some point before the signal is transferred to the internet.
+Your VoIP phone may not connect to a traditional RJ11 phone jack (ethernet cables are more common), but it will connect to the PSTN connection in the building at some point before the signal is transferred to the internet.

 Good VoIP providers work to minimize the time that call audio spends on the PSTN.
 The PSTN isn’t a very high performance network.
-So good VoIP carriers build their network to minimize hops on the PSTN.
-When a call to or from a fixed VoIP number is routed properly, the call will make one quick hop on the PSTN at the address where the fixed VoIP number is assigned.
-The rest of the connection is achieved using internet connections.
+So, ideally, VoIP carriers build their network to minimize hops on the PSTN.
+When a call to or from a fixed VoIP number is routed properly, the call will make one quick hop on the PSTN at the address where the fixed VoIP number is assigned—the rest of the connection is achieved using the internet.

 First, you must have a physical location in the country where you want to get a fixed VoIP phone number.
 For example, if you want a fixed VoIP phone number for the United States, you need to have a physical location inside the United States for that phone number.
 Conversely, non-fixed phone numbers can be provisioned from anywhere.